Chemistry higher tier

 consist of a base (sometimes called an amine base), a sugar molecule

 and a phosphate group all linked together.
-An outline of how the structure of the DNA polymer is shown below.
-The nucleotide molecules all contain the same sugar and phosphate group but there are four possible amine bases; so there are four different nucleotides.
+An outline of the structure of the DNA polymer is shown below.
+The nucleotide monomers all contain the same sugar and phosphate group but there are four possible amine bases; so there are four different nucleotides.

 Ribose is a simple sugar molecule that is made in the human body.
 Many people; mainly athletes take ribose supplements as it is claimed to give you extra energy and reduce fatigue.
 Its chemical formula is C5H10O4.
 Its structure is shown below.

 You can see that ribose sugar has a ring structure in the shape of a pentagon.
-The carbon atoms
+Most of carbon atoms

 in

-the ring are mostly joined to a H atom and an O-H group.
+the 5 membered ring are joined to a H atom and an O-H group.
 The second sugar molecule shown is

 deoxyribose;